-8. Minerals Safeguarding Areas Minerals and the Aggregate Recycling and Processing Location
+8. Minerals Safeguarding Areas and the Aggregate Recycling and Processing Location

-- 8.1 A key objective of the Local Plan Part 1 is to safeguard and promote areas of geological importance and make a proportionate contribution to West London's target to extract 0.5 million tonnes of minerals. - 8.2 It is clear that Hillingdon could not make a significant contribution to meeting future aggregates demand without using sites in the Green Belt. - 8.3 The NPPF states that mineral extraction need not be inappropriate in the Green Belt provided that the openness of the Green Belt is preserved and that it does not conflict with the purposes of including land in Green Belt.
-Judgements about the acceptability of extraction in the vicinity of houses have to be taken on a case-by-case basis, taking account of the likely specific impacts of individual schemes. - 8.4 The Minerals Technical Background Report (2008) concludes there are three sites able to provide the defined aggregates requirement for the Borough over the Plan period.
-The following sites will be safeguarded for these purposes: - Land west of the present Harmondsworth Quarry; - · Land north of the village of Harmondsworth; and - Land at Sipson Lane, east of the M4 spur. - 8.1 The Local Plan Part 1 identifies three areas of safeguarded mineral resource, which are considered to contain sufficient reserves to meet Hillingdon's London Plan apportionment target for the supply of aggregates.
-The safeguarded areas were initially identified in the Council's Minerals Technical Background Report, published in 2008. - 8.2 The safeguarded sites identified in the Local Plan Part 1 have been re-categorised to reflect the National Planning Practice Guidance, which provides further advice to Minerals Planning Authorities on how to plan for mineral extraction: - Land to the west of Harmondsworth Quarry (Preferred Area) - Land north of Harmondsworth (Preferred Area), and - Land at Sipson Lane, east of the M4 spur (Specific Site) - 8.3 In addition to the above sites, Land at Bedfont Court has previously been granted planning approval for extraction and is also identified as an Area of Search. - 8.45 In addition, the following site is identified for aggregate recycling and processing.
+- 8.1 The Local Plan Part 1 identifies three areas of safeguarded mineral resource, which are considered to contain sufficient reserves to meet Hillingdon's London Plan apportionment target for the supply of aggregates.
+The safeguarded areas were initially identified in the Council's Minerals Technical Background Report, published in 2008. - 8.2 The safeguarded sites identified in the Local Plan Part 1 have been recategorised to reflect the National Planning Practice Guidance, which provides further advice to Minerals Planning Authorities on how to plan for mineral extraction: - Land to the west of Harmondsworth Quarry (Preferred Area) - Land north of Harmondsworth (Preferred Area), and - Land at Sipson Lane, east of the M4 spur (Specific Site) - 8.3 In addition to the above sites, Land at Bedfont Court has previously been granted planning approval for extraction and is also identified as an Area of Search. - 8.4 In addition, the following site is identified for aggregate recycling and processing. - Bulls Bridge Aggregate Recycling and Processing Location - 8.5 Any proposals affecting Minerals Safeguarding Areas and the Bulls Bridge Aggregate Recycling and Processing Location should take account of the relevant development management policies.